 Julie is course leader on the BA (Hons) Childhood suite of degrees and on the MA (Education) in the Nottingham Institute of Education.

-Since joining NTU in 2013 she has completed her PGCHE and an MA in Education and has become a Fellow of the Higher Education Academy.
+Since joining NTU in 2013 she has completed her PGCHE and an MA in Education and has become a Senior Fellow of the Higher Education Academy.

 Before joining the teaching team at NTU she was Manager and Lead Practitioner in a phase two Sure Start Children's Centre (five years – 2008-2013) where she completed the NPQICL.
 Prior to this Julie worked as a Speech and Language Therapist in the NHS for 20 years (1987-2008).

 Julie’s research focus is in speech, language and communication and she has co-edited a text book for Childhood Studies undergraduates and early years practitioners which addresses children's communication through a holistic lens.

 Her most recent work with an NTU colleague and partners in the local NHS Speech and Language Therapy service has produced findings which have been published and disseminated in a number of journals and conferences including the 2018 TACTYC conference and the RCSLT conference in November 2019.